 - The flour, water and milk weights are pretty self explanatory.
 If you're using a preferment or sponge, exclude the flour and water in your preferment from the calculations.

-- Simplicity was my goal with this calculator, so you'll note that I don't worry about different flour types (e.g. whole wheat, rye, APF).
+- Again, simplicity was my goal with this calculator so you'll note that I don't worry about different flour types (e.g. whole wheat, rye, APF).
 I've found that a small amount of rye or whole wheat in your levain or sourdough has only subtle impacts on the flavor and texture, usually for the good!

 Notes on the Sourdough Discard inputs:

 - If your discard or levain has equal parts flour and water, the Sourdough hydration value will be 100% (the default value).
 If you're using some other ratio, then use the slider bar to adjust the hydration to the proper value (if known).
 If you're not sure, this site has a clear explanation and both simple and advanced calculators to determine the hydration of your sourdough.

 - The Discard amount value is the percentage of flour and water in your recipe to be replaced by sourdough discard.
 I find that 10-25% works for most recipes, and I used slider bars in the Sourdough Discard column to limit the hydration and discard percentages to reasonable levels.
 You'll want a lighter hand (10%) with neutral tasting breads like tortillas, but you can probably go a little crazy for stronger tasting loaves like date nut loaf!
 But the calculator doesn't allow you to go so crazy as to replace greater than 50% of your dough with sourdough.